-It also needs to be understood that while the content of this guidance document can summarise the relevant issues in respect of matters such as the "discard" test, it is not possible to set down hard-and-fast rules that apply in all cases.
-The Court of Justice of the European Union has made clear that a case-by-case approach is necessary, which involves an assessment of the full facts relating to the form of the material in question in the context in which it arises.
+It also needs to be understood that while the content of this standards document can summarise the relevant issues in respect of matters such as the "discard" test, it is not possible to set down hard-and-fast rules that apply in all cases.
+The CJEU has made clear that a case-by-case approach is necessary, which involves an assessment of the full facts relating to the form of the material in question in the context in which it arises.
 In this respect, no two cases will be exactly alike.
 It is therefore inappropriate to over-apply analogies which have been gleaned from one decided legal case onto a different situation.
 Inevitably, the exact circumstances of the second case will differ from the first.

-In cases of doubt about whether something is "waste" and/or if an authorisation under the Waste Management

-Acts is needed, this matter can be settled by requesting the EPA for its view.
+In cases of doubt surrounding whether something is "waste" and/or if an authorisation under the Waste Management Acts is needed, this matter can be settled by requesting the view of the EPA.
 This process now has more than one route since the Acts were amended in 2011.
-As discussed above, the Waste Directive Regulations allow for the EPA to rule on whether a material is a waste or a by-product.
+As discussed previously, the Waste Directive Regulations allow for the EPA to rule on whether a material is a waste or a byproduct.
 Albeit that the process is more drawn-out and entails EU-wide consultation, the Agency also can be asked to determine if a waste has been processed sufficiently comprehensively for it to be regarded as having attained "end-of-waste" status.

 Alternatively, the Waste Management (Facility Permit and Registration) Regulations 2007, empower the EPA to make a final decision on not only on whether a waste licence, waste facility permit or registration certificate is required but also whether such an authorisation is needed at all.
-The full details of this process are set down on the EPA's (EPA 2014) web site, which also contains a form which indicates the type of information needed.
+The full details of this process - which is termed an "Article 11 Determination" - are set down on the EPA's (EPA 2014b) website.
+This process is initiated by the completion and submission to the Agency of an on-line form which sets out the details of what is being proposed.

 Contractors are recommended to explore these options where any doubt arises about the legal status of proposed internal and off-site movements of materials arising from a road construction project.
-They also may wish to discuss the matter with the Environment Section of the local authorities affected by a road scheme and/or obtain independent legal advice.
+They also may wish to discuss the matter with the Environment Section of the local authorities affected by a road project and/or obtain independent legal advice.

 One final point to note is that, although something may be defined as waste, this does not of course imply that it cannot be re-used or recycled.
 What it does mean is that its haulage and final processing must be fully compliant with the Waste Management Acts.
-The nature of these legal obligations will be summarised in the forthcoming sections of this guidance document.
+The nature of these legal obligations will be summarised in the forthcoming sections of this standards document.